Quantum broadcast channels: Classical-quantum region for quantum channels

 so that in particular, the state corresponding to the first message is $\vartheta^{AB^nC^n}_1 = \bigotimes_t \xi_t^{A_tB^{n_t}C^{n_t}}$.
 Note that if the decoder $\CD^{B^n\to \h{A}}$ is applied directly to $\vartheta_1$, the resulting Alice-Bob state is nearly maximally entangled:

 where the first inequality is by (\ref{Ft}).
 Next, define the subnormalized density matrices

-which depend on the shared randomness in the quantum code, and are proportional to the states which result when Bob and Charlie both correctly learn the message $m$.
+which depend on the shared randomness in the quantum code (as do the $\vartheta_m$), and are proportional to the states which result when Bob and Charlie both correctly learn the message $m$.
 This happens with probability bounded as

 In the second to last line, we have applied Lemma~\ref{lemma:special} along with monotonicity with respect to $\CN^{\otimes n}$, while the last line uses the estimates (\ref{lambdarhoep}) and (\ref{avedensityep}).
 We may now write the expectation, over the shared randomness in the quantum code, of the fidelity $F_m$ between the state resulting from the protocol when the $m$th common message is sent and the target maximally entangled state as